quarkslab/land_of_cxx/dancedance/README.rst

         break;
     }

-The ``break`` instructions means we end the loop before reaching the end of the iterated variable.
-In order to record whether we ended the loop because of a ``break`` or because we reached the end of the *melody*, we'll use a counter that counts (!) the number of loop trip, and is set to zero when the player mistypes a note::
+The ``break`` instruction means we end the loop before reaching the end of the iterated variable.
+In order to record whether we ended the loop because of a ``break`` or because we reached the end of the *melody*, we'll use a counter that counts (!) the number of loop trips, and is set to zero when the player mistypes a note::

     size_t counter = 0;